-6.6 AFFORDABLE HOUSING
+6.7 AFFORDABLE/SPECIAL NEEDS HOUSING

-6.6.1 Affordable housing should be effectively integrated into the village to ensure a safe and cohesive community.
+6.7.1 Affordable housing should be effectively integrated into the village to ensure a safe and cohesive community.
 There should be good pedestrian links to the village core, primary school and surgery with a comprehensive range of footpaths and cycle ways.
 Survey work undertaken clearly and repeatedly shows that residents want a high proportion of new homes to be starter homes and for local single people, essentially one and two bedroom dwellings.
 There is clearly a need for additional affordable housing but it is important that such development is nonetheless appropriately and sensitively located.
 The intrusive development known as Little Maypole which dominates the landscape in the approach to the village from Saffron Walden, only serves to illustrate how damaging unconsidered development can be.

-6.6.2 There is a strong sense in the community that priority should be given to people with a Thaxted connection.
+6.7.2.
+There is a strong sense in the community that priority should be given to people with a Thaxted connection.
 For the purposes of assessing entitlement to affordable housing the following definition shall be used:

-- People who have continuously lived in the parish of Thaxted for the last three years (time spent away at University or college will count as living continuously within the village provided the applicant had previously lived in Thaxted immediately prior to the start of their course); or - People living outside of Thaxted but having immediate family members who have lived in Thaxted for the last five years and from whom they are receiving or to whom they are giving, substantial ongoing support; or - People living outside Thaxted but having been permanently employed within the village for a minimum of three years and working at least 24 hours per week;
+- People who have continuously lived in the parish of Thaxted for the last three years (time spent away at University or college will count as living continuously within the village provided the applicant had previously lived in Thaxted immediately prior to the start of their course); or - People living outside of Thaxted but having immediate family members who have lived in Thaxted for the last five years and from whom they are receiving or to whom they are giving, substantial ongoing support; or - People living outside Thaxted but having been permanently employed within the village for a minimum of three years and working at least 24 hours per week; or - Other special circumstances agreed by the Parish Council at their absolute discretion.

-POLICY TX HD3 - Affordable Housing:
+POLICY TX HD4- Affordable/Special Needs Housing

-The allocation of affordable housing shall in the first instance be for people with a strong Thaxted connection.
+POLICY TX HD4-1: The allocation of the affordable housing shall in the first instance be for people with a strong Thaxted connection.

-POLICY TX HD4 - Rural Exception Sites:

-Proposals for small scale affordable housing schemes on rural exception sites for people with a Thaxted connection on the edge of the village will be permitted where, by virtue of their size, scale and type, they are consistent with identified needs.
-They should be appropriate to the character of the village in terms of size, scale and design; not adversely impact on the character of the village particularly in relation to views and be located within easy access of the village centre.
+POLICY TX HD4-2: Proposals for small scale affordable housing schemes on rural exception sites for people with a Thaxted connection on the edge of the village will be permitted where, by virtue of their size, scale and type, they are consistent with identified needs.
+They are also to be appropriate to the character of the village in terms of size, scale and design; will not adversely impact on the character of the village particularly in relation to views; and be acceptable in terms of other planning considerations.
+In addition they should be located within easy access of the village centre.

-6.7 HOUSING SITE ALLOCATIONS AND DEVELOPMENT OPPORTUNITIES
+6.8 HOUSING SITE ALLOCATIONS AND DEVELOPMENT OPPORTUNITIES

-6.7.1 As outlined in Policy HC3 development shall generally be contained within the development limits as shown in the 2005 Adopted Local Plan.
+6.8.1 As outlined in Policy HC3 development shall generally be contained within the development limits as shown in the 2005 Adopted Local Plan.
 This does provide a tightly defined boundary within which new development can take place.
 This does not however entirely prevent development within Thaxted.
 There are sites within the central area where development of an appropriate scale and design could in fact enhance the historic environment.

-6.7.2 The results of the commissioned specialist studies show that the sensitivity of landscape and village setting militate against new housing on the periphery of the village.
+6.8.2 The results of the commissioned specialist studies show that the sensitivity of landscape and village setting militate against new housing on the periphery of the village.
 Within the village core however there is scope for development and the conclusions reached from survey work and from the Central Area Assessment suggest that with good design, environmental enhancements could be achieved through new development whilst at the same time providing for additional housing.

-6.7.3 In our search to identify possible site allocations and other potential development opportunities we have reviewed the following:
+6.8.3 In our search to identify possible site allocations and other potential development opportunities we have reviewed the following: